shardlanguage/shard/_sources/features/preprocessor.md.txt

 You **must** create at least one file named `__root__.sd` in your project directory for SPP to know from where to include files.

+This instruction automatically generates the `##` token, which resets the line counter.

 ## Messages
 ---
 You can display messages during preprocessing with the `@message` instruction.
 Type the text you want to display next to it.